 Like if I asked, “what is 1+1?” he might say, “one takes 1, and adds 1 to it, and you get the next integer, which is really quite interesting, because you can do this over and over again, and never get the same answer, which is a bit like…”

 There are, generally speaking, two kinds of engineers in the world.
 Those who know how to talk to people, and those who don’t.
-You should really learn to be the second kind, of course.
+You should really learn to be the first kind, of course.
 But the problem with engineers is once we learn to talk, we have a hard time shutting up.
 It’s all too easy for an engineer to move from the quiet kid in the corner who never says anything to the boisterous person who talks about everything without explaining anything.

 In other words, it’s all too easy to become an explain-a-holic.

 The probable cause of this tendency is two fold.
 First, as engineers, much of our living depends on knowing a lot about a lot of things.
 It’s all too easy to get wrapped up in the resume padding game, wanting to make certain your audience really knows just how much of a geek you are, and how many little areas of technology you know about.
 Second, as engineers, it’s easy to get lost in the details of how something works rather than why.
 Engineering has a fix this now mindset, often making it difficult to listen, or to limit ourselves to the immediate question.

 How can you solve this (see — engineering!)?